Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

 How do you get enough protein?

 In more than a decade of clinical practice, I’ve yet to encounter a patient with a protein deficiency.
 Regardless of whether they follow a vegetarian, vegan or omnivore diet, I’ve still never seen a protein deficiency.
-Protein deficiency is incredibly rare in the developed world.
+Protein deficiencies are incredibly rare in the developed world.

 Even vegetarians can easily obtain adequate protein.
 But there is a difference between animal proteins and most plant-based proteins.